Docker Machine Executor autoscale configuration

 Docker Machine autoscaler creates one container per VM, regardless of the limit and concurrent configuration.

 When this feature is enabled and configured properly, jobs are executed on machines created on demand.
 Those machines, after the job is finished, can wait to run the next jobs or can be removed after the configured IdleTime.
-In case of many cloud providers this helps to utilize the cost of already used instances.
+In case of many cloud providers, this approach reduce costs by using existing instances.

 Below, you can see a real life example of the GitLab Runner autoscale feature, tested on GitLab.com for the GitLab Community Edition project: